-In support of our Net Zero commitment, we will develop and set out a plan with high-level targets for each of the four supporting pillars of our climate change strategy which will be published in September 2022.
+In support of our Net Zero commitment W, we have will developed and set out an implementation plan with which sets out the four pillars of our approach: governance and strategy, targets and objectives, asset class alignment, and stewardship and engagement.
+We believe success across these four elements will best enable us to implement the change needed. high-level targets for each of the four supporting pillars of our climate change strategy which will be published in September 2022The Net Zero Implementation Plan can be found on our website.